kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 date: 2022-11-30 20:57:01.000000000 -07:00
 ---

-When I joined Amazon, I inherited a system which had just launched into production.
-For my first task, I needed to perform a big migration by running all the production records through this service, also known as backfilling.

-A backfill is a process to retroactively apply updates or changes to data.
-It can be challenging and a resource-intensive operation, which can affect performance and availability.
-So I had one big problem: how do I backfill millions of items through our system?
+When I joined Amazon, I was tasked with backfilling millions of items through our new system.
+For those who may not be familiar, a backfill is a process to retroactively apply updates or changes to data.
+It can be challenging and resource-intensive, which is why it's important to plan carefully, communicate with stakeholders, and test the process on a smaller scale before running it on the full production system.

-In this post, I'll share what I learned about backfilling, including how to write, execute, and verify a large-scale backfill.
+I learned a few key things during my backfill experience that I'd like to share.

-## Step Overview
+## Backfill Steps

-I learned quickly that I needed a plan when executing the backfill.
-At a high level, these are the steps I recommend for the backfill:
+I learned quickly that I needed a plan for the backfill.
+This is what I did (and recommend):

 1. **Plan** carefully, considering the potential impacts on the system and its users.